Ali-izadi-97/Multi-threading/README.txt

 Java supports multiple threads to be executed.
 This may cause two or more threads to access the same fields or objects.
-Synchronization is a process which keeps all concurrent threads in execution to be in synch.
+Synchronization is a process which keeps all concurrent threads in execution to be in sync.
 Synchronization avoids memory consistence errors caused due to inconsistent view of shared memory.
 When a method is declared as synchronized; the thread holds the monitor for that method’s object If another thread is executing the synchronized method, your thread is blocked until that thread releases the monitor.